 AXA SmartHome Home Insurance is one of the rare few plans that offer coverage reaching in the millions, which means it could be one of the few viable options for individuals seeking to insure expensive properties.
 (The only other being bespoke insurance plans offered in private banking.)

-After all, nobody in their right minds would slap a $100,000 home insurance plan on a $2 million bungalow and call it a day.
+After all, nobody in their right minds would slap a S$100,000 home insurance plan on a S$2 million bungalow and call it a day.

 The plan’s policy also requires that you choose a protection level that is equivalent to the full cost of reinstatement of your property, so there’s that.

-However, take note that while the maximum coverage under this plan is $3 million, that limit applies only for the building.
-Fittings, furnishing and renovations are capped at 25% of the sum insured.
+However, take note that while the maximum coverage under this plan is S$3 million, that limit applies only for the building.
+For fittings, furnishing and renovations,

 #2: Separate claims and sum insured for contents